-Since 2005, BCM has completed a total of 556 drill holes at the Corani Project for a total of approximately 100,494.57 m.
-Drilling was completely by the Peruvian contractor, Bradly MDH primarily using LD250, JKS35, and LJ44 drill rigs.
+Since 2005, BCM has completed a total of 562 drill holes at the Corani Project, for a total of approximately 101,401 m.
+Drilling was completely by the Peruvian contractor, Bradley MDH, primarily using LD250, JKS35, and LJ44 drill rigs.
 All of the drilling to date has been completed using diamond core drilling methods to produce either HQ (6.35 cm dia.) or NQ (4.76 cm dia.) core.
-Diamond drill hole data contained in the Project database to date includes all 556 drill holes with an associated 38,111 sample intervals over a total of 92,742 m of drilling.
-The Project database contains 36,996 assay values each for silver, lead, zinc, and copper.
+Diamond drill hole data in the Project database used to model the resource includes 476 drill holes with an associated 36,103 sample intervals over a total of 83,104 m of drilling.
+The Project database contains 36,103 assay values each for silver, lead, zinc, and copper.
+In 2019, BCM completed a total of six drill holes at the project site, with a total of 906.0 m.
+Although these drills were made to obtain material for metallurgical studies, the results of laboratory testing include 984 assay values each for silver, lead, zinc, and copper, which were added to the project database for updating the resource estimate.

-Sample Preparation and Analysis
+Sample Preparation, Analyses and Security

 BCM employs standard, basic procedures for both drill core and trench sample collection and analysis.
-Formal chain of custody procedures are maintained during all segments of sample transport.
-Samples prepared for transport to the laboratory are bagged and labelled in a manner which prevents tampering and remain in BCM control until released to private transport carrier in Cusco or Juliaca.
+Formal chain-of-custody procedures are maintained during all segments of sample transport.
+Samples prepared for transport to the laboratory are bagged and labelled in a manner that prevents tampering and remain in BCM control until released to private transport carrier in Cusco or Juliaca.
 Upon receipt by the laboratory, samples are tracked by a blind sample number assigned and recorded by BCM.
-The samples are prepped according to ALS-Chemex preparation code PREP-31, and silver, lead, zinc, and copper assays are carried out by three-acid digestion followed by atomic absorption spectrophotometry (AA) analysis.
+The samples are prepared according to ALS-Chemex preparation code PREP-31, and silver, lead, zinc, and copper assays are carried out by three-acid digestion followed by atomic absorption spectrophotometry (AA) analysis.
 Multi-element inductively coupled plasma (ICP) analysis is conducted on select sample intervals to assist with mineralization classifications and to guide the interpretation of the metallurgical process response.

-BCM maintains an internal Quality Assurance/Quality Control (QA/QC) program which includes both standard and check (lab) sampling.
-GRE conducted a critical review of BCM's QA/QC program; toward that end, BCM provided GRE with QA/QC data in multiple Excel spreadsheet files.
+BCM maintains an internal Quality Assurance/Quality Control (QA/QC) program, which includes both standards and check (lab) sampling.
+Global Resource Engineering Ltd. (GRE) conducted a critical review of BCM's QA/QC program; toward that end, BCM provided GRE with QA/QC data in multiple Excel spreadsheet files.
 GRE compiled the data into a single, comprehensive QA/QC data worksheet for analysis and evaluation.
 Based on the results of GRE's review, in conjunction with observations and conversation with BCM personnel during the QP site visit, BCM's routine sample preparation, analytical procedures, and security measures are, in general, considered reasonable and adequate to ensure the validity and integrity of the data derived from BCM's sampling programs.
-GRE recommends that BCM expand the existing QA/QC program to include at least standards, blanks, and duplicates, and that QA/QC analysis be conducted on an on-going basis, including consistent acceptance/rejection tests.
-Each round of QA/QC analysis should be documented, and reports should include a discussion of the results and any corrective actions taken.
+GRE recommended that BCM expand the existing QA/QC program to include at least standards, blanks, and duplicates, and that QA/QC analysis be conducted on an on-going and documented basis, including consistent acceptance/rejection tests.